• Skip to primary navigation

 This Nutella chocolate ganache is simply a dark chocolate ganache flavored with Nutella spread, a pure delight for all chocolate lovers and those who love this famous chocolate hazelnut spread.

-Made with just 3 ingredients - semi-sweet chocolate, heavy cream and Nutella spread - you'll have a creamy and rich chocolate ganache with a firm, velvety texture enhanced by the delicious flavor of Nutella.
+Made with just 3 ingredients — semi-sweet chocolate, heavy cream, and Nutella — you’ll get a creamy, rich ganache with a firm, velvety texture.

 Perfect for baking, you can use it to fill a cake layer, coat a cake, decorate a tart or pipe your cupcakes for any occasion.